etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 ## DbDestination

 The DbDestination will write that data from your flow into the a table.
 Like the DbSource, you need to pass a connection manager and the destination table name.
-For any property in your object, the data will be written into the table if the column names match with the property name.
+For any property in your object, the data will be written into the table if the column names match the property name.

 ```C#
 public class MyRow